senisia/mpgo/README.md

 the reason i created this project is i was using mpd (music player daemon) with ncmpcpp and it didnt work for me so i just started this project with none go knowledge, i loved the language, im gonna make it better soon
+(i didnt make it any better im a hopelesscel)